dylan-lang/opendylan/documentation/library-reference/source/lid.rst

 library to end up with the same default base address.
 If an application uses any of these libraries, all but one of them will have to be relocated when the application starts.
-This process is automatic, but cuts down on the amount of sharing, increases your application’s memory footprint, and slows down load time.
+This process is automatic, but cuts down on the amount of sharing, increases your application's memory footprint, and slows down load time.
 In such circumstances, you may want to give one or more libraries an explicit base address using this keyword.